 Anyone developing products that implement a Technical Standard can enjoy the benefits of a single, widely supported industry standard.
 Where appropriate, they can demonstrate product compliance through the Open Brand.
-Technical Standards are published as soon as they are developed, so enabling vendors to proceed with development of conformant products without delay.

-• CAE Specifications
+CAE Specifications

 CAE Specifications and Developers' Specifications published prior to January 1998 have the same status as Technical Standards (see above).